Axy-Imperial-Research/Readme.xml/README.md

 Cause -

-'Cause, 'Self Identified obtain Granted will of right', Promoting through Imperial Axy Research organization via 'Peace and or Serenity' to obtain a grant itself for Non-Profit orginization purposes of Just':'Cause.
+'Cause, 'Self Identified obtain Granted will' of right.
+Promoting through Axy Research organization via Peace and or Serenity to obtain antiquity self, Non-Profit orginization purpose of Just:Cause.

 Funding -

-Obtain funding via self define of Antiquity of Research or Cause of 'Self organization margin.
+Obtain funding via self define of Antiquity of Research or Cause of Self organization margin.
-Funding via idealist of Researh Conglomerate'.
+Funding via idealist of Researh Conglomerate discloseure will of rights.

 Collaboration via Conglomeration -

-Conglomeration of Collaberation ideal to own cause' Research purpose'.
+Conglomeration of Collaberation relative to own cause Research purpose'.